kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 To set up the controller with iiQWorks.Sim (which is necessary if RSI is not yet installed), a Windows machine is also required.

 ##### Client IP configuration
-- Use the KRC's built in DHCP server (KSI) to connect to the windows machine (in this case leave the subnet settings as default) or set a fixed IP in the subnet of the KLI interface (in this case you can not have connection with both PCs).
+- Use the KRC's built in DHCP server (KSI) to connect to the windows machine (in this case leave the subnet settings as default) or set a fixed IP in the subnet of the KLI interface.
 This is required to connect to iiQWorks.Sim and transfer the project to the KRC
 - Set a fixed IP in the subnet of the KLI interface for the real-time machine, which is required to send commands via the RSI interface.

 #### Controller side